HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Evaluation

-\textbf{Results and discussions.} \textit{First, \sys exhibits performance comparable to other high-performance systems in homogeneous settings.} As shown in \autoref{fig:e2e} and \autoref{fig:e2e-30b}, the baseline frameworks Megatron and Galvatron are efficient in homogeneous settings. \sys\ achieves comparable performance under both RDMA or Ethernet inter-machine connections.
-In contrast, FSDP, which represents 1D parallelism, is unsuitable for clusters with low-speed inter-machine connections; even with RDMA bandwidths of $10$ GB/s, using FSDP alone exhibits poor performance.
+\textbf{Results and discussions.} \textit{First, \sys exhibits performance comparable to other high-performance systems in homogeneous settings.} As shown in \autoref{fig:e2e} and \autoref{fig:e2e-30b}~\footnote{\ryan{We present the detailed parallel execution configurations in Appendix \ref{app:eval_detail} for each system.}}, \sys\ achieves comparable performance as the baseline frameworks Megatron and Galvatron under both RDMA and Ethernet inter-machine connections.
+FSDP is unsuitable for clusters with low-speed inter-connections; even with RDMA bandwidths of $10$ GB/s, using FSDP alone exhibits poor performance.

-\textit{Second, comparisons across frameworks in heterogeneous settings highlight the strong adaptability of \sys.} While Megatron and Galvatron perform well in homogeneous environments, they cannot be easily adapted to heterogeneous settings.
+\textit{Second, comparisons across frameworks in heterogeneous settings highlight the adaptability of \sys.} While Megatron and Galvatron perform well in homogeneous environments, they cannot be easily adapted to heterogeneous settings.
 As shown in \autoref{fig:e2e-30b}, Megatron can not run in heterogeneous setting 3 when training \textsc{Llama (30B)}.
 Despite tuning various parallel strategies, out-of-memory issues persist.
 Megatron enforces a fully symmetric parallel strategy, leading to significant imbalance issues.
-Different types of GPUs cannot fully utilize their computational capabilities and intra-machine communication bandwidth when restricted to a uniform parallel strategy.
+Different types of GPUs cannot fully utilize computational capabilities and intra-machine bandwidth when restricted to a uniform parallel strategy.
 For example, GPUs with high intra-machine bandwidth must adopt a low tensor model parallel degree to accommodate GPUs with lower bandwidth, resulting in underutilized resources.
 Galvatron offers greater flexibility than Megatron by allowing flexible transformer layer assignment.
-However, even with this flexibility, the parallel strategies remain suboptimal for heterogeneous clusters, leading to performance degradation.
-Compared to Galvatron, \sys achieves up to a $2.5\times$ higher maximum MFU and, on average, a $2.1\times$ improvement.
+However, parallel strategies remain suboptimal for heterogeneous clusters, leading to performance degradation.
+Compared to Galvatron, \sys achieves up to a $2.5\times$ higher throughput and, on average, a $2.1\times$ improvement.